jfcherng-sublime/ST-TypeShort/README.md

 Settings
 ========

-This plugin do not have any default binding since it is very personal.
+This plugin does not have any default binding since it is very personal.
 To add a binding, edit settings from the menu `Preferences » Package Settings » TypeShort » Settings`.